 - 1.2.27 We expect some movement in customer numbers and volumes to continue into the future (including the PC15 period), as NI Water continues to test and cleanse its data and receives more direct feedback from customers and operational activities. - 1.2.28 NI Water has advised the Utility Regulator that it is reviewing its methodology for allocating costs and that this will include a review of the allocation of costs and flows for the calculation of trade effluent.
 It is possible that this review may mean that costs have to be reallocated between customer groups.
-The Utility Regulator intends to review NI Water's conclusions on its allocation of costs in the PC15 period. - 1.2.29 The Utility Regulator has accepted NI Water's forecasts of customer numbers and volumes for the PC15 period for the purposes of this draft determination with the exception of NI Water's assumption of domestic per capita consumption.
-These assumptions on changes to NI Water's customer base are included in the proposed price limits. - 1.2.30 We considered that the most accurate customer data should be employed in calculating K-factors for 2015-2021, to ensure that the impact was as fair as possible to all customer groups.
+The Utility Regulator intends to review NI Water's conclusions on its allocation of costs in the PC15 period. - 1.2.29 The Utility Regulator has accepted NI Water's forecasts of customer numbers and volumes for the PC15 period for the purposes of this final determination with the exception of NI Water's assumption of Meter Under Registration (MUR) for measured non-domestic customers and Maximum Likelihood Estimation (MLE) for all customer groups.
+These assumptions on changes to NI Water's customer base are included in the proposed price limits.
+The assumptions on changes to NI Water non domestic customer base excludes revenue which NI Water may obtain from either assessed charges or meters currently categorised as test meters but which may later be clarified by NI Water as being billable.
+Currently revenue from these sources is trivial but we may take revenue from these sources into account at any mid-term review.

+1.2.30 We considered that the most accurate customer data should be employed in calculating K-factors for 2015-2021, to ensure that the impact was as fair as possible to all customer groups.